How to use the command 'sqlite-utils' (with examples)

 Commands:

-create-database Create a new SQLite database.
+create-database Create a new SQLite database

-create-table Create a new table.
+create-table Create a new table in the database

 Conclusion: